LJDJGC/Learning-log/README.md

 - Proceeding with the Rock Paper Scissors UI implementation
 - Using HTML and CSS to create buttons that can be clicked to advance the game.
 - Creating a branch on GitHub (`rps-ui`) and proceeding with UI development.

+## 2025/09/18 Morning
+DOM Manipulation and Events — The Odin Project

+Overview

+Today, I practiced JavaScript DOM manipulation and event handling using the "shopping-list.html" starter file from The Odin Project.
+The focus was on dynamically creating elements, attaching event listeners, and manipulating the DOM to make an interactive shopping list.

+What I Did

+Set up references to HTML elements

+Stored references to the <ul>, <input>, and <button> elements in variables for easier access.

+Created a function to handle button clicks

+Defined a function called handleClick to execute whenever the "Add" button is clicked.

+Retrieve input value and reset input

+Stored the value from the input field in a variable.

+Cleared the input field after storing the value.

+Created new elements dynamically

+Created <li>, <span>, and <button> elements.

+Added the <span> and <button> as children of the new <li>.

+Set content for span and button

+Set the <span> text to the value entered by the user.

+Set the button text to "delete".

+Append new <li> to the list

+Added the <li> as a child of the <ul> to display it on the page.

+Attach event listener to the delete button

+Clicking the delete button removes the corresponding <li> element from the list.

+Refocus input field

+Used the .focus() method to move the cursor back to the input field, making it ready for the next item.

+Key Learnings

+How to use document.querySelector to select HTML elements.

+The difference between textContent and innerHTML for safely inserting text.

+Dynamically creating elements with createElement and appending them with appendChild.

+Attaching event listeners to elements for interactive functionality.

+Using .focus() to improve user experience in forms.

+Next Steps

+Continue integrating DOM manipulation with event-driven interactions in other projects.

+Explore additional CSS styling for dynamically added elements.

+Experiment with other input types and validation for user entries.